Home Insurance Rates in 2026: What to Expect and How to Save

 Find your best options in less than 2 minutes

-This guide breaks down exactly what's driving rates higher, which states are facing the steepest increases, what the AM Best "stable" market upgrade really means for your wallet, and the most effective strategies you can use right now to lower your premium without sacrificing the coverage your home depends on.
+This guide breaks down exactly what's driving rates higher in 2026, which states are facing the steepest increases (California, Nebraska, and New Mexico lead the pack), what AM Best's December 2025 "stable" market outlook upgrade really means for your wallet, and the most effective strategies you can use right now to lower your premium without sacrificing the coverage your home depends on.

 Key Pinch Points

-• California, Nebraska & Georgia face the steepest 2026 increases
+• California, Nebraska and New Mexico face the steepest 2026 hikes

-• Shopping, bundling & home hardening can cut premiums significantly
+• Bundling, deductibles and home hardening can cut premiums significantly

 Compare Home Insurance Plans in Ohio